ansonl/ansonl.github.io/_drafts/2021-10-30-keep-using-adobe-cs-os-x.md

 6. Set video memory to 128mb.

-7. Run the below VBoxManage commands after navigating to the VirtualBox installation directory.
+7. Quit VirtualBox.
+Run the below VBoxManage commands in Powershell or equivalent terminal after navigating to the VirtualBox installation directory.
+Replace `VMNAME` with the name of your new virtual machine in Virtual Box.

 ```
 cd "C:\Program Files\Oracle\VirtualBox\"